Lloyd Daniels: Early life

 Daniels was born on September 4, 1967, to Lloyd and Judy Daniels.
 His mother contracted uterine cancer shortly after his birth and died when Daniels was aged three.
 His father subsequently turned to alcohol and disappeared from Daniels' life.
 Daniels was raised by his two grandmothers who lived in Hollis, Queens, and Brooklyn.

 Daniels struggled with undiagnosed dyslexia, transferred high schools multiple times and played little prep basketball because of academic troubles.
 He honed his skills in playground games.
 Approaching his junior year of high school, Daniels became a national name when he was named the most outstanding player at the Five-Star Camp in 1985.
 Howard Garfinkel, the director of the Five-Star Camp, called Daniels "the best junior alive, dead, or yet unborn."
 John Valenti and Ron Naclerio wrote that Daniels was known for combining passing and shooting abilities.

 Daniels played for an entire season at Andrew Jackson High School as a junior when he averaged 31.2 points, 12.3 rebounds and 10.3 assists per game.
-He was selected as a Parade All-American.
+He was selected as a first team Parade All-American as a junior.
 Daniels received comparisons to Connie Hawkins and Kareem Abdul-Jabbar while being hailed by sportswriters as the best high school basketball player from New York City in two decades.
 Daniels dropped out of high school the day after his junior season ended.